 Preheat oven to 350 degrees F (177 C).
 Butter and flour Bundt pan.
 Bring dates and 1 1/4 cups water to a boil in a medium heavy saucepan with tall sides.
 Remove from heat; stir in baking soda ( mixture will become foamy).
 Set aside; let cool.

 Whisk 1 1/2 cups flour, baking powder, and salt in a small bowl.
 Using an electric mixer, beat 1/4 cup butter, sugar, and vanilla in a large bowl to blend (mixture will be grainy).
 Add 1 egg; beat to blend.
-Add half of flour mixture and half of date mixture; beat to blend.
+Add half of the flour mixture and half of the date mixture; beat to blend.
 Repeat with remaining 1 egg, flour mixture, and date mixture.
-Pour batter into mold.
+Pour batter into the mold.

 (Can be made 4 hours ahead.
 Let stand at room temperature.
 Rewarm gently before using. )